M66B/FineGeotag/README.md

 # Attribution

-The application icon is from the [Geotag Icon Project](https://geotagicons.wordpress.com/)
+The application icon is taken from the [Geotag Icon Project](https://geotagicons.wordpress.com/)

 # License